 Lunch in Casa Africa

-Conveniently located diner Casa Africa offers a lunch with a view of the ocean.
+Conveniently located diner Casa Africa offers lunch with a view of the ocean.
 You can find salad, soups, octopus, fried fish on their menu.
 And the best option is fried potatoes because they have not been peeled and are covered in salt.
 It gives a feeling, that the potatoes come from the ocean too.

 There are a lot of tourists in Tenerife.
 I was a bit disappointed by the lack of local food choices available.
-You can easily find English breakfast, get Italian pizza for lunch and Chinese buffet for dinner.
+You can easily find an English breakfast, get Italian pizza for lunch and a Chinese buffet for dinner.
 But when it comes to local food, you might search it for a while in the touristy parts of the island.

 Sunset viewing from the Teide volcano

-Next milestone after the lunch is a sunset picnic near the top of the Teide volcano.
+The next milestone after the lunch is a sunset picnic near the top of the Teide volcano.
 Just a quick stop at a grocery store, and it’s time to enjoy the road through a green valley towards the middle of the island.

 There you can experience, how nature gradually changes.
 Greenfields turn into a pine forest, smaller plants, and then – a desert.
 Several movies that have portrayed other planets have been captured here, as the view is like not from this world.

 We are just on tome to watch the sunset from the heights of the Teide volcano.
 The weather is surprisingly good.
-In a foggier weather, we might have missed the beautiful colors.
+In foggier weather, we might have missed the beautiful colors.
 We can see the red sun slowly sinking into the ocean and coloring the volcano orange.